 Keep in mind, however, that once the police respond to your call, they might have you fill out a report.
 Your neighbor is then likely to learn that you were the person who complained.
 The more independent evidence you can provide, such as photos of dangerous activity by your neighbor, the less personal involvement you might need to have in the case.

 Going to court could be an option, for example with a nuisance claim.
-However, it seems unlikely that a private lawsuit between you and your neighbor would address the issues here.
+However, it seems unlikely that a private lawsuit between you and your neighbor would address the issues described here.

 Courts tend to be most effective for money damages.
 Your neighbor might not have harmed you in a quantifiable, financial way, but rather in an emotional way, by creating fear.